 Find your Growing Zone

-The first thing you should do if you don’t already know, is find your growing zone.
+The first thing you should do if you don’t already know is to find your growing zone.

 Find Your First and Last Frost Dates